Height of Buildings Act of 1910: Description

 The 1899 act was amended in 1910 creating Chapter 6, Subchapter 1, Section 5.
 Section 5 added the restriction that the height of any building would be limited to the width of the adjacent street plus 20 ft up to a maximum of 90 ft on residential streets, 130 ft on commercial streets, and 160 ft on a small portion of the north side of Pennsylvania Avenue between 1st and 15th Streets Northwest opposite the Federal Triangle.

-The act has since been amended eight times, of which five amendments made exceptions for specific buildings: St. Matthews Church in December 1910, the Harrington Hotel in June 1924, the National Press Club Building in April 1926, the United Masonic Temple in April 1930, and finally the Georgetown University Hospital in March 1945.
+The act has since been amended eight times, of which five amendments made exceptions for specific buildings: St. Matthew's Church in December 1910, the Harrington Hotel in June 1924, the National Press Club Building in April 1926, the United Masonic Temple in April 1930, and finally the Georgetown University Hospital in March 1945.
 The other two amendments included raising the height maximum on residential streets by five additional feet, and permitting residential buildings to have ten instead of eight floors.